Discover the best coral reef diving in Indonesia, including Raja Ampat, Komodo, Alor and more.

 Dreaming of a liveaboard dive cruise in Indonesia?

-Search, compare and book from over 45 hand selected boats
+Search, compare and book from our hand-selected boats

 This frontier diving destination typifies Coral Triangle biodiversity, with hundreds of fascinating fish and coral species to be discovered.
 Lying just over 1,000 kilometres east of Bali, Alor is part of the Lesser Sunda Islands and forms the northern boundary of the Savu Sea - with some of the most powerful currents presented by the Indonesian Throughflow.
 This daily influx of nutrient-rich water fuels incredible reef growth, with massive fields of coral and pristine formations, towering pinnacles, and dramatic coral-draped walls.
 It also keeps water temperatures low, beckoning some of Indonesia’s most exciting marine life from the ocean depths.